 Community Boards are the independent and representative voices of their communities—the most grass-roots form of local government.
 The Boards are pivotal in shaping their communities and work to enhance and preserve the character of the city’s many unique neighborhoods.

-Manhattan’s 12 Community Boards (59 total in the City of New York) are composed of 50 volunteer members serving staggered two-year terms– thus, 25 members are appointed (or reappointed) each year.
+Manhattan’s 12 Community Boards (59 total in the City of New York) are composed of 50 volunteer members in each board serving staggered two-year terms– thus, 25 members are appointed (or reappointed) each year.
 Each Board has a budget, a district manager and staff, and has three distinct responsibilities:

 - Monitoring the delivery of city services such as sanitation and street maintenance;